 Sitting in an office chair for prolonged periods of time can definitely cause low back pain or worsen an existing back problem.
 The main reason behind this is that sitting, in an office chair or in general, is a static posture that increases stress in the back, shoulders, arms, and legs, and in particular, can add large amounts of pressure to the back muscles and spinal discs.

 When sitting in an office chair for a long period, the natural tendency for most people is to slouch over or slouch down in the chair, and this posture can overstretch the spinal ligaments and strain the discs and surrounding structures in the spine.
-Over time, incorrect sitting posture can damage spinal structures and contribute to or worsen back and neck pain.
+Over time, incorrect sitting posture can damage spinal structures and contribute to or worsen back pain.

-Top Six Guidelines for Office Chair Setup
+Guidelines for Office Chair Setup

 The first step in setting up an office chair is to establish the desired height of the individual’s desk or workstation.
 This decision is determined primarily by the type of work to be done and by the height of the person using the office chair.
 The height of the desk or workstation itself can vary greatly and will require different positioning of the office chair, or a different type of ergonomic chair altogether.

 Once the workstation has been situated, then the user can adjust the office chair according to his or her physical proportions.
 Here are the most important guidelines - distilled into a quick checklist - to help make sure that the office chair and work area are as comfortable as possible and will cause the least amount of stress to the spine:

 Elbow measureFirst, begin by sitting comfortably as close as possible to your desk so that your upper arms are parallel to your spine.
 Rest your hands on your work surface (e.g. desktop, computer keyboard).
 If your elbows are not at a 90-degree angle, adjust your office chair height either up or down.